Victims of Medical Malpractice and Defective Pharmaceutical Drugs - How to Get Compensation

 Gather Evidence:

 Collect all relevant medical records, photographs, and any other evidence related to your case.
-This may include documentation of injuries, medical bills, and correspondence with healthcare providers.
+This may include documentation of injuries, medical bills, drug bills and receipts, and correspondence with healthcare providers.

 Get a Second Opinion or Even Third Opinion: